-Diana Barrett Kruze joined the Litigation Department of Morrison & Foerster in 2006.
-Her practice focuses on patent and copyright litigation.
-Ms. Kruze also has extensive experience with licensing, ITC actions and reexaminations.
-She represents clients in a wide range of technical disciplines including software, medical devices, nano-drugs, user interfaces, cellular communications, satellite systems, and semiconductor processing and packaging.
+Diana Barrett Kruze is a partner in the Intellectual Property Group, focusing on patent, trade secret, and copyright litigation.
+Ms. Kruze also has extensive experience with IP counseling for start-ups, licensing, and patent post-grant review procedures.
+She represents clients in a wide range of technical disciplines including software, medical devices, nanotechnology, smartphones, user interfaces, satellite systems, and semiconductor processing and packaging.

 Ms. Kruze has questioned witnesses and experts at trial; helped negotiate multimillion-dollar settlements; helped to develop an international IP enforcement strategy for a Fortune 500 company involving lawsuits in Germany, China, Japan and the U.S.; written multiple successful motions for summary judgments in complex IP matters; and supervised a team of approximately 100 attorneys conducting a review of more than a million documents in a two-week timeframe.

 In addition to her intellectual property work, Ms. Kruze is also part of the firm’s extensive pro bono practice, focusing on LGBT rights.
 In February 2014, she was recognized in a front page article of the San Francisco Chronicle for her work in helping to reunite a Cameroonian gay rights activist with her 10-month-old baby and partner.
 Ms. Kruze also wrote portions of an amicus brief to the California Supreme Court brief challenging the legality of Proposition 8 and she frequently represents victims of domestic violence in securing restraining orders.